Picovoice/porcupine/binding/android/README.md

 Sensitivity is the parameter that enables trading miss rate for the false alarm rate.
 It is a floating-point number within [0, 1].
 A higher sensitivity reduces the miss rate at the cost of increased false alarm rate.

 The model file contains the parameters for the wake word engine.
 To change the language that Porcupine understands, you'll pass in a different model file.

+There is also the option to pass an error callback, which will be invoked if an error is encountered while PorcupineManager is processing audio.

 These optional parameters can be set like so:
 ```java